A blog of the Middle East Women's Initiative

 The virtual literary association

-While it was not clear when will would leave the camp, I launched my Facebook page for Creative Writing classes under the name “The Golden Needle Storytelling Literary Association.”
+While it was not clear when we would leave the camp, I launched my Facebook page for Creative Writing classes under the name “The Golden Needle Storytelling Literary Association.”
 The classes were to be taught virtually.
 In the first three days alone, I received more than a thousand responses.
 In those early days of Taliban’s second reign, universities and recreational centers, public bathhouses, and beauty salons were still open to women and were among the last few places where women could meet.
 The enrollment in the Golden Needle class for girls swelled.

 During the period of ‘experimental democracy,’ girls had more interest in writing than those during the first reign of the Taliban did.
 I felt that I should join these girls to practice writing, hopeful that one day our writings would be read around the world.